 Do you shop at Amazon like all the time?
 Yes, I used the word like on purpose for some reason.

-If you do, are you taking advantage of the 5% discount you can get on all purchases there?
+If you do, are you taking advantage of the 5% discount you can get on all your purchases there?
+No?

 If not, why not?
 That 5% can add up over time, especially if you’re shopping there like all the time.
 Okay, I’ll stop using like, don’t know what has gotten into me today.